notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 If you're not happy about the existing parser rule, you can write your parser rule then save with a unique filename (like `my_languagename.xml`).  (_Note_: if you edit the existing `languagename.xml`, the next update may erase your changes.)
 Use your [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) in the functionList directory to override the default mapping of functionList parser rule files, or to add a mapping to new UDL parser rule files.

-## Contribute your new or enhanced parser rule
+## Contribute your new or enhanced parser rule to the Notepad++ codebase

-You're welcome to contribute your new or enhanced parser by creating PR on [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
-The following sections describe how to prepare your PR according the different situations, but these instructions assume you already know how to fork a GitHub repository, and how to run unit tests on the source code from your fork.

-Please note that it is only worthwhile to submit your parser to the Notepad++ codebase if the parser is for one of the builtin lexers.
-If you have created a parser that is for a UDL, you do not need to follow these instructions for Unit Tests, as they do not get distributed with Notepad++.
+You are welcome to contribute your new or enhanced parser definition file to the Notepad++ codebase by creating PR on the [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
+This can be an update for a language that already has a function list definition, or can be a new definition file for one of the builtin lexer languages that does not yet have a function list definition.
+(This is not necessary if you are creating a function list definition for a UDL: since UDLs do not get distributed with Notepad++, neither do function list definitions for the UDLs.
+As such, you will not submit your UDL's function list definition to the Notepad++ GitHub page through a PR, and you do not need to go through the "unit test" procedure described below for your UDL's function list definition.)

 ### Unit tests

-To avoid the regression, running the unit tests before you submit your modification is important.
+To avoid creating regressions in the Notepad++ codebase, it is important to run the unit tests before you submit your PR.
+This procedure is meant for users who are comfortable with the development environment (forking a repository, running unit tests, creating pull requests, and the like), or who are willing to do the research to learn how to do this.
+If you do not follow these unit test steps, it is likely that your PR will be rejected and your function list definition will not be distributed with Notepad++.

 Here are the steps to run unit tests:

+1. Create or sync your fork of the Notepad++ repository.
-1. Make sure you copy your modified parser rule (xml file) into `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\bin\functionList\`
+2. Make sure you copy your modified function-list parser definition (xml file) into `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\bin\functionList\`.
-2. Open PowerShell, go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\` to run `.\unitTestLauncher.ps1`.
+3. Open PowerShell, go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\` to run `.\unitTestLauncher.ps1`.
-3. Once you see "All tests are passed.", you can submit your PR.
+4. Once you see "All tests are passed.", you can submit your PR.

-### Unit test file is absent
+#### Unit test file is absent

 It could be that you're creating a new language parser for function list, or you're enhancing an existing language parser but the file `unitTest` doesn't exists.
 In both cases you should: